-The nomenclature, the source of material and equipment used, with the manufacturers details in parenthesis, should be clearly mentioned.
+The nomenclature, the source of material and equipment used, with the manufacturers details parenthesis, should be clearly mentioned.
 The procedures adopted should be explicitly stated to enable other workers to reproduce the results, if necessary.
-New methods may be described in sufficient details and indicating their limitations.
-Established methods can be just mentioned with authentic references and significant deviations, if any given, with reasons for adopting them.
+New methods may be described in sufficient details, indicating their limitations.
+Established methods can be just mentioned with authentic references and significant deviations, if any, given, with reasons for adopting them.
 When reporting experiments on human subjects, it should be indicated whether the procedures followed were in accord with the ethical standards on human experimentation (as per the guidelines laid down by the Central Ethical Committee of the ICMR).
 When reporting experiments on animals, procedures adopted for the care and use of laboratory animals need to be mentioned.
-The drugs and chemicals used should be precisely identified, including genetic names(s), dosage(s) and route(s) of administration.
+The drugs and chemicals used should be precisely identified, including generic names(s), dosage(s) and routes(s) of administration.
 The statistical analysis done and statistical significance of the findings when appropriate, should be mentioned.
 Unless absolutely necessary for a clear understanding of the article, detailed description of statistical treatment may be avoided.
-Articles based heavily on statistical consideration, however, need to give details 1.
-Lihita R. Kluger J. Drayer DE, Koffler D, particularly when new or uncommon methods are employed.
-Standard and routine statistical methods employed need to give only authentic references.
+Articles based heavily on statistical consideration, however, need to give details, particularly when new or uncommon methods are employed.
+When standard and routine statistical methods are employed, give only authentic references.